Giovanni1leao/Giovanni1leao/README.md

 ## Hello world 👋

-- I'm Giovanni Leão.
+- My name is Giovanni Leão.
 Currently i'm a student of computational engineering at SENAI CIMATEC (Salvador - BA).
 Right now my focus is to improve my knowledge in coding.

 - 🔭 I’m currently studying python for data analysis